Working with Cookies in JavaScript

 -

-jQuery Accordion Plugin
+jQuery Tabs Plugin

 I dugg some of you post as I thought they were very beneficial very beneficial